samicemalone/tv/README.txt

       stay the same.

    -k, --kill
-      This is a very experimental feature.
+      This is an experimental feature.
 When a tv daemon is already running, this flag will shut the daemon down.

-   --length
-      This option requires the mediainfo program to be installed.
-It adds up the length of each episode and outputs the total in the format hh:mm:ss

    --library NAME
       This option only works on Windows 7.
 It adds each directory that library